 This used to be my frame of thinking.
 I couldn’t hunt with anything less than a .30 caliber rifle, and my carry gun was a 45 (God’s caliber to my line of thinking), and I did so in my Original holster at 3 o’clock carry because that was how it was done.
-However, in the last 13 years I have been in the service, I have seen the effectiveness of smaller calibers, and I can say on good authority that they do have pretty good terminal effects.
-Are there the odd ISIS fighter that soaked up several rounds from the meth he was on going to keep going, yeah, adrenaline also does a lot to longevity in a fight, but consistent hits in the A zones (reference to IPSC target of center mass or right in the brain housing group) and it doesn’t matter the size of the bullet.
-This is true in hunting where I used both a 308 WIN and a 6.5 Creedmoor on two similar sized deer.
-Both shot in the heart at same distance, and you know what, they both were DRT (dead right there).
-I have also changed my thoughts on where I carry, working with the appendix and the Original thank God is adaptable enough where I don’t need another holster.
+However, in the last 13 years, I have been in the service, I have seen the effectiveness of smaller calibers, and I can say on good authority that they do have pretty good terminal effects.
+Is there the odd ISIS fighter that soaked up several rounds from the meth he was on going to keep going, yeah, adrenaline also does a lot to longevity in a fight, but consistent hits in the A zones (a reference to IPSC target of center mass or right in the brain housing group) and it doesn’t matter the size of the bullet.
+This is true in hunting where I used both a 308 WIN and a 6.5 Creedmoor on two similar-sized deer.
+Both were shot in the heart at the same distance, and you know what, they both were DRT (dead right there).
+I have also changed my thoughts on where I carry, working with the appendix and the Original thank God is adaptable enough that I don’t need another holster.

-There is a lot to be said about a smaller bullet moving fast and accurate as being effective stopping threats, but I will tell you that unless you are toting a 12 gauge slug or a 338 WIN, shot placement will always trump a bigger round.
+There is a lot to be said about a smaller bullet moving fast and accurately as being effective in stopping threats, but I will tell you that unless you are toting a 12 gauge slug or a 338 WIN, shot placement will always trump a bigger round.